bsg-dojo/bitcoin-ninja-API/README.md

 It also implements a REST interface of the same set of APIs using Flask to be able to use them for web or mobile.

+### WARNING: alpha and WIP version,please ONLY use on regtest never use it on your mainnet node.

 [![python-bitcoinrpc][python-bitcoinrpc-image]][python-bitcoinrpc-url]

 [![Flask Version][flask-image]][flask-url]